 Look at this remarkably low tide we had back on December 20th.
 Those exposed sand flats are where summer guests happily paddle in a couple feet of water.
-Why was the tide so low on the 20th?
+Why was the tide so low in Rhode Island on the 20th?
 There were a number of factors.

 From an astronomical standpoint, we were approaching the full moon (which produces more extreme tides), and the sun and the moon were at, or near, their closest point to Earth.
 Combine these factors and the gravitational effects on the tides were notably stronger.